Anirudh-rao/TheAlgorithms-Python/DataStructures-1/readme.md

 In a queue, the first-in-first-out rule is implemented whereas, in a priority queue, the values are removed on the basis of priority.
 The element with the highest priority is removed first.

-### Priority queue can be implemented using an array, a linked list, a heap data structure, or a binary search tree.
+### Priority queue

+It can be implemented using an array, a linked list, a heap data structure, or a binary search tree.
 Among these data structures, heap data structure provides an efficient implementation of priority queues.

 Hence, we will be using the heap data structure to implement the priority queue in this tutorial.
 A max-heap is implemented in the following operations.
 If you want to learn more about it, please visit max-heap and min-heap.